 It is the job of the panel summarizer to write a 2 page summary of the panel discussion.
 This will require taking notes during the panel itself, thinking about how the questions tied to the topics we discuss or read about for the class, and to offer your view on the perspectives presented during this experience.
-You will be asked to post this summary on Blackboard within one week of the panel session.
+You will be asked to post this summary on Blackboard or give to the TA within one week of the panel session.